-- Acquire new, specialized knowledge and skills - Develop their role as effective advisors - Identify the needs for further education and development - Contribute to increasing the national GDP and in the development of new jobs - Improve their employability
+- Acquire new, specialized knowledge and skills - Develop their role as effective advisors - Build their capacity to transfer the knowledge to future FDI advisors. - Identify the needs for further education and development - Contribute to increasing the national GDP and in the development of new jobs

-The Manual covers the following modules and it is country-specific:
+The Manual covers the following chapters and it is country specific:

 - 1. Opening a company

 - 2. Legislation requirements and costs regarding running the business

 - 3. Accountancy

 - 4. Labour market and employment

 - 5. Work and living permit, family relocation

 - 6. Funding opportunities

 - 7. Real estate investment

 - 8. Basics of counselling and negotiation skills

+- 9. Basics about blended learning

+- 10. Introduction to national vocational qualification system